Kumite: Competition

 For the last point about stance and footwork: it is often taught that a karateka who wishes to be fast and agile while competing in kumite should always be 'pulsing'.
 Pulsing is where the karateka remains almost bouncing on the balls of their feet to maintain minimal frictional contact with the ground, allowing them to move quickly.

 Another aspect of kumite which is often seen in international tournaments, as well as many local competitions is what is referred to as clashing.
 Clashing is where both opponents throw techniques against each other at the same time, often resulting in both getting hit with the techniques.
 This creates a problem for referees as they are unable to make out which technique was quick, on target and recoiled - all the things that constitute a clean technique that is scored.
 Because of clashing, most modern day karateka are taught to practice kumite in a 'one for one' situation where one attacks, then the other attacks and so on.
 However, due to the speed of these techniques, and the speed of the footwork of each karateka, to the casual observer it may appear that they are still clashing when in fact they are not.
 When opponents are considered to be clashing, the head referee should declare "aiuchi" which means "simultaneous hit".
 When a winner is decided, the referee will announce "~ no kachi" which means "~'s win".

 The tournament rules of full contact or "knockdown" styles of karate often don't award any points for controlled techniques delivered to the opponent.
 In fact, they usually don't award points for full-force techniques delivered to the opponent either.
 Instead, points are only awarded for knocking, sweeping, or throwing your opponent to the floor.
 Kyokushinkai and its "offshoot" karate organizations are the styles usually known to promote knockdown tournament rules.
 They believe this type of tournament competition is closer to "real life" personal combat, although still in a tournament setting with rules.

 There are three criticisms to date.
 First, is the quickness versus skill argument.
 The tournament fighter learns how to shoot in quickly but deliver an unimpressive strike that gains him or her a point.
 Also, the question of discoloration of face due to contact, which can allow for disqualification.
 It is often difficult to gauge the true intensity of the attack, so this could cause questioning.
 Last, it is seen as sport and sport alone.
 Traditionalists may dismiss it as "useless", but modern dojos often band with other dojos to form organizations that utilize a tournament circuit as a way to promote their dojos.

-Points

-Most high school karate associations use the following point scheme: